 Critics argue that Abenomics brings major risks.
 Some think monetary easing could spur hyperinflation, while others hold that Abe's plan may do too little to reverse deeply entrenched deflation.
 There is also worry about Japan's national debt, which, at over one quadrillion yen ($11 trillion), has surpassed 245 percent of its GDP.
 The International Monetary Fund (IMF) has repeatedly warned (PDF) that these debt levels are unsustainable.

 Those who remember the unfinished public works—massive and often unnecessary road and bridge construction projects—that littered Japan's countryside during the "lost decade" of the 1990s also worry that Abe's stimulus may add to the debt load without boosting output.
-"In a country where pork-barrel projects have been rampant, infrastructure projects that seek to cater to the needs of construction companies have been a very common fact of political life," says Solís.
-Today, however, construction companies are having a hard time finding workers, yet another sign that Japan's old ways of tending to the economy are out of date.

 Complicating matters, scandals have cost Abe several of his top allies.
 In 2015 his agriculture minister, Koya Nishikawa, was forced to step down, and in January 2016 an even bigger blow came as Economy Minister Akira Amari resigned amid bribery allegations.
-Amari had shepherded TPP negotiations to completion, and his departure comes as the trade deal faces a tough fight for passage in the Japanese parliament.

 What does this mean for the global economy?

-Abe's policies are already being felt in the international arena.
+Abe's policies have been felt in the international arena.
 Exporters like Germany and China have sounded warnings about a global currency war, or competitive devaluation, in which countries vie to weaken their currencies to gain an advantage for their exports.
 Tokyo's recent disputes with Beijing over the Diaoyu/Senkaku islands in the East China Sea have spilled over into their economic relationship, and the yen's drop has only escalated the discord.
 Abe's hawkish reputation, along with his push to amend Japan's pacifist constitution, has led some to see his TPP trade push as a way to contain Beijing.

 "Almost the entire rich world is stuck in a zero-interest-rate liquidity trap situation, and I think everybody is haunted by the possibility that there's no way out of it.
 If Japan shows a way out of that, it will be very encouraging." —Greg Ip, Wall Street Journal